- Contact information

 Armed Forces hunting privileges

 Wisconsin law extends many privileges for hunting, fishing and trapping to active members of the U.S. Armed Forces, Wisconsin National Guard or Reserves for both residents and nonresidents.
 Different sections of Wisconsin statutes authorize these privileges, each with their own qualifications.

-Any resident in active service with the Armed Forces, who exhibits proof that he or she is on furlough or leave is eligible for a free Small Game & Fishing License.
+Any resident in active service with the Armed Forces, who presents their military I.D. and leave papers is eligible for a free Small Game & Fishing License.
 All other hunting, trapping or fishing licenses can be purchased at resident rates.